Torrential rains wreak havoc in parts of Karnataka, Udupi worst hit | Science-Environment

 Heavy rains in the past few days have wreaked havoc in several parts of Karnataka, especially in coastal Udupi district where houses and crops have been submerged, prompting the government to rush disaster response force personnel for rescue operations on Sunday.
 Officials in the Karnataka State Natural Disaster Monitoring Centre (KSNDMC) said an alert for heavy rains has been issued for Malnad, coastal regions and a few interior and northern districts for the next couple of days.

 "I am aware of the floods in Udupi inundating a few villages.
 I have directed the district authorities to rush a 250-member team of the State Disaster Response Force (SDRF) there.
 The National Disaster Response Force (NDRF) will also reach there," he said in a statement.
-The Minister said he would speak to Revenue Minister R Ashoka regarding requestioning a helicopter of the Air Force for the rescue work.
+The Minister said he would speak to Revenue Minister R Ashoka regarding requesting an Air Force helicopter for the rescue work.

 Chief Minister B S Yediyurappa had told a central team that visited the state to assess the damage that Karnataka has suffered a loss of Rs 8,071 crore due to the floods.
 The state government earlier this month said heavy rainfall since August 1 killed at least 20 people, displaced thousands, damaged more than 10,000 homes and crops in about 4.03 lakh hectares, and wrecked 14,182 km of roads.